-When I was making plans to travel around Budapest, Vienna and Prague, I knew I had to do the impossible to stop by the small town of Cesky Krumlov.
+When I was making plans to travel around Budapest, Vienna, and Prague, I knew I had to do the impossible to stop by the small town of Cesky Krumlov.
 My schedule was tight but, in one way or another, I had to fit it into my plans.

 Why?
 The answer is easy.
-Cesky Krumlov is one of the best preserved medieval towns in the entire world.
-On top of that, it has a larger than life castle with Gothic, Renaissance and Gothic elements and a unique location along the twisty shores of the Vltava River.
+Cesky Krumlov is one of the best-preserved medieval towns in the entire world.
+On top of that, it has a larger-than-life castle with Gothic, Renaissance, and Gothic elements and a unique location along the twisty shores of the Vltava River.
 If that explanation is not enough, just keep reading.
 Trust me.
 You want to learn more about this place!

 To understand the town, you have to start by taking a look at it on a map.
 At its location, the Vltava River makes several sharp curves.
 Think about it like two continuous letters “s.”
 Those curves form what can be seen as three small peninsulas.
-Cesky Krumlov is located on those three areas.
+Cesky Krumlov is located in those three areas.
 So, you are going to see bridges and water everywhere.

 This curious location gave birth to the name of the town.
 It is believed the word Krumlov has Germanic origins and means “crooked meadows.”
 Cesky means “Bohemian” and it was added to differentiate the town from its Moravian counterpart.

 A castle was erected in the area around 1240.
 The town started to grow around the protective fortress.
 At the beginning of the 1300s, the town was ceded to the Rosenberg family.
 After 300 hundred years of rule, they left an undeniable mark.
-Krumlov is known as the “Town of Five-Petalled Rose” in honor to the family’s coat of arms.
+Krumlov is known as the “Town of Five-Petalled Rose” in honor of the family’s coat of arms.

-Later, the town passed to the Habsburgs, Eggenbergs (that is how the brewery in town is called) and Schwarzenbergs.
+Later, the town passed to the Habsburgs, Eggenbergs (that is how the brewery in town is called), and Schwarzenbergs.
 After World War I, the town formed part of Czechoslovakia.
 The town regained its old splendor once Communism rule ended in the region.
-Nowadays, the Krumlov is visited by people from all over the world.
+Nowadays, Krumlov is visited by people from all over the world.

 Related: Things to Do in Old Town Prague